epaulino27/TextAdventure/README.md

 ## Description
 This project demonstrates how design patterns are used in games demonstrated on a text-based game.

+## Design Patterns Implemented

+### 1. Factory
+Includes Fightable interface,

+### 2. Singleton

+### 3. Command

+### 4. Observer

+## Features
+-can create 3 types of enemies: Boar, Bat, Kraken based on environment -can simulate a fight between players and enemies
+-can simulate loot drops

 ## Authors
 Esperanza, Hugo, Hayden, Annika